-Then get rid of your cell phone, laptop and Internet connection and just to be safe, ditch your iPad and Kindle.
+Then get rid of your cell phone, laptop, and Internet connection, and just to be safe, ditch your iPad and Kindle.

-After doing all this, go to you local book store; that is if there is one still surviving in your town or city, and buy your book with cash.
+After doing all this, go to your local bookstore.
+Well, if there is one still surviving in your town or city, and buy your book with cash.

 Then go home and read it under your bedcovers by torchlight.

 Ebook reading has become as insecure as making a phone call.